 Baba Ganoush:

-- Ingredients: Base of roasted eggplant with little tahini, focus on the eggplant
+- Ingredients: Base of roasted eggplant and little tahini, with the focus on the eggplant

 - Origin: Levant / Mediterranean region

-The two dips therefore have different histories and backgrounds.
+The two dips have different histories and backgrounds.
 Which recipe suits you better?
 Find out:

 If you like it creamy & nutty → Mutabal